Jaffe-/NESizer2/README.md

 The synchronization is done in the inline function `sync` by waiting for **R/W** to go low and **PHI2** to go high.
 When this is the case, the next time **PHI2** transitions from low to high the new instruction can be put on the bus.

-During actual transmission of instructions, the `databus_wait` inline function is used to synchronize with the 6502's read cycles by waiting for **PHI2** to go high.
+During actual transmission of instructions, the `databus_wait` inline function is used to synchronize with the 6502's read cycles by waiting for **PHI2** to go low.
+When this happens, the new data can safely be put on the bus.

 #### Writing to the APU registers

-Writing to APU registers is done by the functions `register_write` and `register_write_all` which write one or all of the registers, respectively.
+Writing to APU registers is done by the function `io_register_write`.

 Actually writing to the APU registers is done by the function `register_set`.
 It makes the 6502 perform the following series of instructions:

     LDA #VALUE		0xA9 VALUE
     STA $40RR		0x8D 0xRR 0x40

 where 0xRR is the low byte of the register address to be written to.
-The Atmega must put these byte strings on the 6502 databus when **PHI2** goes high, and keep them on there long enough for the 6502 to read.
-The `databus_wait` function is used to wait for **PHI2**'s transition.
+The Atmega must put these byte strings on the 6502 databus when the 6502 enters a new read cycle.
+Waiting for each read cycle is done by the `databus_wait` function.

 When a register write sequence (or the last of many in `register_write_all`'s case) is done, the function `reset_pc` is called.
 This sends a `JMP $4018` instruction (in the same manner as described) to reset the program counter back to $4018.
 This reset is necessary to keep the CPU from reading from addresses in the internal register range, which could lead to a bus conflict where the internal registers could win and the CPU fetches an unintentional opcode.

-Lastly, the idle `STA` opcode (0x85) is put back on the bus to keep the CPU busy.
+Lastly, the idle `STA` opcode (0x85) is put back on the bus and latched to keep the CPU busy.

 #### APU abstaction layer

-The APU abstraction layer (`apu.h`, `apu.c`) contains structs and functions for manipulating the 2A03 channels in a high level manenr without having to deal with register writes manually.
+The APU abstraction layer (`apu.h`, `apu.c`) contains structs and functions for manipulating the 2A03 channels in a high level manner without having to deal with register writes manually.
 The channels are represented by structs having fields corresponding to each parameter of the channel.

 Each channel type is represented by a struct, `Square`, `Triangle`, `Noise` and `DMC`, respectively.
 Global objects `sq1`, `sq2`, `tri`, `noise` and `dmc` of corresponding types are allocated on the stack.
 Each channel has a setup function named `<channel>_setup`, intended for initializing the struct, and an update function `<channel>_update` which takes the data in a struct and fills the appropriate registers in a register buffer.
-The function `apu_refresh` takes the data in the register buffer and writes them to the 2A03.
-This function updates 6 registers at a time, so it needs to be called 3 times to update all registers.
+The function `apu_refresh_channel` takes the data for a given channel in the register buffer and writes them to the 2A03.
+This function updates one channel's registers at a time, so it needs to be called 5 times to update all registers.
 This is necessary to reduce time spent on register updates.

 The abstraction makes producing sound easy: